The deadline for Charles Center summer research scholarship is noon on February 28, 2018.

 The recommendation letter must be from a W&M faculty member who is best able to attest to your suitability to undertake your proposed project.
 This would be someone who knows you and your work well.
 You should discuss your proposal with the faculty member before applying.

-Students who receive funding from the Charles Center will present their work in oral and poster presentations at the 2017 Showcase of Summer Research (SRS).
+Students who receive funding from the Charles Center will present their work in oral and poster presentations at the 2018 Summer Research Showcase (SRS).

 General summer research awards are funded by the following: